RuslanUC/piltover/README.md

       are disabled with `python -O`, leading to missing important checks.
 - [ ] Add missing security checks, e.g., checking of `g_a`/`g_b`.
 - [ ] Refactor `piltover/__main__.py`, and use a database for auth
-      keys/messages/users/updates (probably with SQLAlchemy and alambic due to reliable database migrations).
+      keys/messages/users/updates (probably with SQLAlchemy and alembic due to reliable database migrations).
 - [ ] MTProxy support maybe?
 Obfuscation is already implemented, so why not?
 - [ ] HTTP/UDP support?
 Probably Telegram itself forgot those also exist.